VoodooPeople7/VoodooPeople7/README.md

 → friend or not, i would like to play or talk with you

-→ mostly trying to keep my mood up and be happy
+→ mostly trying to keep my mood up and be happy.
+I have a problem but I cant quite figure out what it is

 → i don't like shipping characters or people. if i see a cute ship, i just say "aww theyre cute together" and mind my own business